Get Creative to Maximize Holiday Fitness

-While the general population resigns themselves to losing fitness and gaining weight during the holiday season, there’s no reason those who value physical performance can’t employ a bit of creativity to continue the quest for improvement despite family commitments, travel, and everything else that goes with the holidays.
+While the general population resigns themselves to losing fitness and gaining weight during the holiday season, there’s no reason those of us who value physical performance can’t employ a bit of creativity to continue the quest for improvement despite family commitments, travel, and everything else that goes with the holidays.

 If you’re lucky enough to be able to maintain your normal training schedule, keep it up.
-If you can’t, a little creativity will allow you to advantage of your compromised schedule.
-Instead of viewing the situation negatively, look at it as an opportunity to inject variety and/or intensity, or to address a nagging structural weaknesses.
+If you can’t, a little creativity will allow you to take advantage of your compromised schedule.
+Instead of viewing the situation negatively, look at it as an opportunity to inject variety and/or intensity, or to address a nagging structural weakness.

-Intensity and Intervals
+Introduce Intensity and Intervals

 Perhaps you want to stick with your primary training mode, but could use a bit of offseason intensity work.
 A few short interval sessions can have a big effect while still keeping things fresh.
 Something as simple and painful as a couple VO2 workouts can improve fitness despite limited training time.

 Maybe you want to improve flexibility and have been itching to try yoga, or want to improve upper body or core strength with calisthenics.
 Well, this is your chance.